soobinrho/bash-git-pull-in-every-folder/README.md

 Open your console.
 Go to the directory you store your repositories: `cd ~/git` and use the codes at `GitPullInEveryFolder`.
 This will `git pull` in every folder.

 How exactly can you do that?
-You can just copy and paste everything inside `GitPullInEveryFolder` on your console.
-I, however, personally use it as the following:
+You can just copy and paste everything inside `GitPullInEveryFolder` on your terminal.

+I, however, personally use it
+as the following:

 ```
 # It works the same without installation -- you can just copy and paste everything